diyamahendru/ProjectEuler/README.md

-# ProjectEuler
+# Project Euler
-Project Euler Problem Solutions
+Solutions for the Project Euler